davegallant/terraform-aws-beanstalk/README.md

 #### S3 Bucket

-Create an S3 bucket to store the terraform state files.
+Create an S3 bucket to store the terraform state files:

 ```sh
 export BUCKET=terraform-state-eb-hello-world # this needs to be globally unique